drand/drand/README.md

 ```
 drand get cokey <group.toml>
 ```
-The group toml do not need to be updated with the collective key.
+The group.toml does not need to be updated with the collective key.
-**NOTE**:a drand node *can* lie about the key.
+**NOTE**: a drand node *can* lie about the key.
 That information is usually best gathered from a trusted drand operator and then statically embedded in any applications using drand.